matthew-brett/cfd2019/start_terminal.md

 permalink: /start_terminal
 ---

+# Starting a terminal application on your computer

 We use the (ahem) term *terminal* to mean an application that allows you to run applications by typing commands.

 Here's a screen-shot of a Mac terminal window:

 ![](images/terminal_app.png)

+There is a similar terminal window for (ahem) Windows.

-There is a *prompt* - here it is `[mb312@shanghai ~]$`, but yours will be different.
+The terminal has a *prompt* - in the Mac terminal above it is `[mb312@shanghai ~]$`, but yours will be different.
 The cursor sits at the end of the prompt.
 If you type in this window, the characters will appear at the prompt.
 When you type some text, and press Enter, the terminal will interpret what you typed as commands to be sent to the computer.
-Usually the commands will names of programs (applications) to run, along with any parameters that the program needs.
+Usually the commands will be names of programs (applications) to run, along with any parameters that the program needs.

 ## Opening the terminal - Windows